sun1devil/React-RentAll/README.md

 * [Node](https://nodejs.org/en) - Javascript run-time environment that exectues server side code.
 * [Express](https://www.npmjs.com/package/express) - Node package used as middleware to create routes.
 * [Body-Parser](https://www.npmjs.com/package/body-parser) - Node package used as middleware to extract entire body portion of an incoming request.
-* [Dotenv](https://www.npmjs.com/package/dotenv) - Node package used as middlewares to keep passwords and other sensitive data from being uploaded and shared on the web through github.
+* git [Dotenv](https://www.npmjs.com/package/dotenv) - Node package used as middlewares to keep passwords and other sensitive data from being uploaded and shared on the web through github.
 * [Passport](https://www.npmjs.com/package/passport) - Node package used as middleware for user authentication by hashing passwords.
 * [Bcrypt](https://www.npmjs.com/package/bcrypt) - Node package used as middleware with Node and passport package for user authentication and password decryption.
 * [MySql](https://www.mysql.com/) - Structured Query Language is a relational database management system used for storing data.